 Address: 7 Stoney Street Lace Market, Nottingham, NG1 1LG

-A NYC inspired bar and restaurant offering great food, great drinks and a great atmosphere.
+A NYC inspired bar and restaurant offering great food, incredible drinks and a lively atmosphere.

 31K is a modern restaurant, complete with exposed brick and lit with pretty fairy lights that makes for the perfect place setting for a well needed catch up with friends.